Within home aquariums more often than not you will find that people tend to keep more popular species.

 Caring for Eels

-Freshwater Eels are even more likely to be affected by diseases when housed in water of poor quality.
+Freshwater Eels are even more likely to be affected by diseases when housed in the water of poor quality.

-There are a whole host of bacterial, fungal and parasitic infections.
+There are a whole host of bacterial, fungal, and parasitic infections.

-They are susceptible to fungal infections like gill rot and branchio-nephritis as well as parasitic diseases like white spot and other diseases like cauliflower disease where tumors appear on the upper and lower jaw.
+They are susceptible to fungal infections like gill rot and branchio-nephritis as well as parasitic diseases like white spots and other diseases like cauliflower disease where tumors appear on the upper and lower jaw.